PromptAI/promptdialog/docs/en/faq/index.md

 Please refer to the tutorial[Create Form-Improve Slots）](/docs/en/tutorial/flow/01-create-flow/#完善信息列表（Slots）)

-### During the conversation, I want to output different answers according to different variable values.
+### During the conversation, I want to output different responses according to different variable values.
 What should I do?
-Situation first: Judge whether the variable has a value.
-For different answers, please refer to: [reply conditions] (/docs/zh/tutorial/setting/#Configure bot reply conditions) (judge whether the variable has a value or not)
+Situation 1: Judge whether the variable has a value.
+For different responses, please refer to: [reply conditions] (/docs/zh/tutorial/setting/#Configure bot reply conditions) (judge whether the variable has a value or not)

-Situation second: different variable values respond to different responses/dynamic responses (accurately judge variable values)
+Situation 2: different variable values respond to different responses/dynamic responses (accurately judge variable values)

--Webhook: The extracted variable value is retrieved by calling [webhook] (/docs/en/tutorial/webhook/02-webhook/).
+- Webhook: The extracted variable value is retrieved by calling [webhook] (/docs/en/tutorial/webhook/02-webhook/).
 For example, query the price of stock and stock
--Action: [Action] (/docs/en/tutorial/action/01-action) can be added to the bot response, and different responses can be realized through Python code.
+- Action: [Action] (/docs/en/tutorial/action/01-action) can be added to the bot response, and different responses can be realized through Python code.
 ## Other

-### Machine replies are selected from the answer list.
+### Machine replies are selected from the response list.
 Can you cancel?

-If the machine replies that it has selected from the answer list but has not saved it, you can select **Close**, and then select **Don't Save in the prompt box**
+If the machine replies that it has selected from the response list but has not saved it, you can select **Close**, and then select **Don't Save in the prompt box**

 ### Can we add our own projects to the Project Templates?